-Some children may have needs which fall into more than one of the above categories.
+Some children may have needs which fall into more than one of the above categories for example, those whose needs relate to a neurodivergent condition such as autism.
 If a child's needs are more complex, a multi-agency approach will be used so that there is opportunity to consult with a wider range of support services and health professionals.
 In order to coordinate the views and advice of all those working with the child, a document called a 'My Support Plan' will be produced.
 The views of parents are at the heart of this document; it is focused on what parents feel is important to support their child.